The licensing system in vSphere uses specific terminology and definitions to refer to different licensing-related objects.

 - Product Edition

-- Enabled or disabled functionality by a license that is associated with a specific product edition.
+Activated or deactivated functionality by a license that is associated with a specific product edition.
 Examples of features are vSphere DRS, vSphere vMotion, and vSphere High Availability.

 A product that is packed and distributed independently from vSphere.
 You install a solution in vSphere to take advantage of certain functionality.
 Every solution has a licensing model specific for the solution, but uses the License Service for license management and reporting.
 Examples of solutions are VMware Site Recovery Manager, vRealize Operations Manager, vCloud Network and Security, and so on.